CleverCloud/keras-example/README.md

 ## Quick Start :

-> You need the clever Cloud Client.
+> You need the clever Cloud command line client.
 See : https://www.clever-cloud.com/doc/clever-tools/getting_started/

+> If you do not have a clever cloud account, you can get on for free here : https://api.clever-cloud.com/v2/sessions/signup

 1. Login to your Clever Grid Account